pakreht/pakreht.com/content/post/houdini/vscode-python/index.md

 **Stubs**[^src-stub] are `.pyi` files that give IntelliSense information about a certain module, they serve as an interface.
 Any module can have a matching "Stub Module" that will only contain typing information and be used by your code editor when you import the said module to help the autocompletion, function definitions, etc...
 [^src-stub]: [Doc - Pyright - Stub File](https://github.com/microsoft/pyright/blob/main/docs/type-stubs.md) (Pylance is based on Pyright)

 The `hou` module, is the main module we interact with when programming Python in Houdini.
 This module, while being packaged natively within Houdini, has incorrect typing information.
-Even if we have ``hou.py`` in our path, it will still not help the IntelliSense because the module itself does not have any Type info.
+Even if we have ``hou.py`` in our path, it will still not help the IntelliSense because the module itself have wrong type info.
 This is why, we need to generate **Stubs Files** for that `hou` module, that way the editor will have the information it needs.

-The steps that will follow on Stub generation can be a bit tricky, so to avoid any unnecessary pain for some of you, I will give you a link to Stubs generated for Houdini 20, you will be able to use them, skipping the generation section.
+The steps that will follow on Stub generation can be a bit tricky, to avoid any unnecessary pain for some of you, I will give you a link to Stubs generated for Houdini 20, you will be able to use them, skipping the generation section.
 The main downside appears if your version of Houdini isn't the 20, in that case you might have some wrong definitions sometimes.
 Find that link at the end of this section ಠ‿<

 {{< br >}}